pymc-devs/pymc/docs/INSTALL.rst

 Compiling the source code
 =========================

-First download the source code tarball from `PyPI`_ and unpack it.
+First download the source code from `GitHub`_ and unpack it.
 Then move into the unpacked directory and follow the platform specific instructions.

 Windows